 Patients who visit the Dr Lanzer Clinic can count on the decades of experience of Dr Daniel Lanzer.
-He also aims to keep any scarring hidden from an areola corrective surgery; this by using advanced surgical techniques and placing the scar in a less obvious location.
-Therefore, the experience and know-how of your cosmetic surgery can make a huge difference for your overall surgery experience.
+He also aims to keep any scarring hidden from an areola corrective surgery; by using advanced surgical techniques and placing the scar in a less obvious location.
+Therefore, the experience and know-how of your cosmetic surgery can make a huge difference in your overall surgery experience.

 Is Areola Corrective Surgery Used For Inverted Nipples?

 The procedure used for inverted nipples is different from areola corrective surgery.
 The procedure used to correct inverted nipples is a nipple correction.
-During this procedure, the cosmetic surgery releases the milk ducts, which enables eversion.
+During this procedure, cosmetic surgery releases the milk ducts, which enables eversion.

 The cosmetic surgery will make an incision during nipple correction surgery too; this incision is usually made around or within the areola.
 Therefore, it is not uncommon for areola corrective surgery to be combined with nipple corrective surgery.

 Discover Areola Corrective Surgery Advantages!

 An increasingly large amount of female patients now opt for Areola Corrective Surgery.
 To get a better idea about the results that could be obtained from areola corrective surgery, please speak to your cosmetic surgery during your consultation.

 If you’re looking to having this treatment done, get a free consultation with Dr Lanzer.